Komish/blog-content/2019-03-08_k8s_the_hard_way_on_rax_public_cloud.md

 ## [12-dns-addon.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/bf2850974e19c118d04fdc0809ce2ae8a0026a27/docs/12-dns-addon.md)

 There are no changes necessary for this article.
 If you encounter issues resolving domains, confirm that your inter-pod connectivity has been done correctly.
+Do make note, however, that instances in the same private network spun up in gcloud will resolve each other's names without additional configuration.
+The Rackspace Cloud does not have this implemented in the same way.
+If you haven't already, add `/etc/hosts` entries detailed during host provisioning on this document mapping every worker/controller's private IP addresses to their short hostnames.

 ## Final Thoughts